Skip to content

 One of the most famous people to survive Auschwitz, writer Primo Levi, and a simple bricklayer who made sure that he survived - with such protagonists, an author has a strong subject on his hands.
 That can't go wrong, you would think.
 Norse bricklayer He had just graduated as a chemist when Primo Levi, twenty-four and Jewish, was rounded up and deported...

-Sensitive and scintillating: Sholeh Rezazadeh's beautiful new novel is one not to forget
+Sensitive and scintillating: Sholeh Rezazadeh's beautiful new novel is one not to be forgotten

 Turbulent Greek history.
 'Niki' by Christos Chomenidis is a captivating family chronicle